coffeys7/gitmetrics-test/README.md

-# gitmetrics-test
+# Gitmetrics Test

-Repo for getting started with the Github API
+Repo for collecting commits, issues, pull requests, etc. for testing with the Github API with [gitmetrics](https://github.com/coffeys7/gitmetrics)